 Duquesne's Educational Model

 Duquesne's Speech-Language Pathology program is one-of-a-kind when it comes to the special relationship between clinic and classroom instruction.
-Uniquely, the academic faculty and clinic faculty are one in the same; the faculty teaching students in the classroom also teach in the clinic.
-We believe this unified educational model helps students form the bridge between the information presented in the classroom and it's application to real communication problems in the clinic and contributes to a better graduate education.
+Uniquely, the academic faculty and clinic faculty are one and the same; the faculty teaching students in the classroom also teach in the clinic and visa-versa.
+We believe this unified educational model helps students form the bridge between the information presented in the classroom and its application to real communication problems in the clinic and contributes to a better graduate education.
 Students work closely with faculty throughout the various stages of the program.

 Student Independence and Accountability